efficomp/culebra/doc/source/trainer/aco.rst

-    Default limit for the number of iterations for the :math:`{\small \mathcal{MAX}{-}\mathcal{MIN}}` AS to give up using the iteration-best ant to deposit pheromones.
+    Default limit for the number of iterations for the :math:`{\small \mathcal{MAX}{-}\mathcal{MIN}}` AS to give up using the iteration-best ant to deposit pheromone.
 Iterations above this limit will use only the global-best ant.